papivot/pace-docs/Kubernetes fundamentals.md

 ## Kubectl fundamentals

-To check is a valid kubeconfig file exists and kubectl get connect to the cluster -
+To check is a valid kubeconfig file exists and kubectl get connect to the cluster using the config file ($HOME/.kube/config) -
 >`kubectl version`

 If there are issues connecting with the K8s cluster, the output would be similar to this -